AdobeDocs/pass.en/help/authentication/tve-dashboard-user-guide.md

 This sub-section can be used to override the settings for specific platforms.
 The available platforms are:

 * **All Platforms** - Set values that will be applied to all platforms regardless of the Programmer implementations in case there are no other values set for a specific platform.
-* **Android** - Set values that will be applied to the Programmer implementations over Adobe Primetime Authentication Android SDK.
+* **Android** - Set values that will be applied to the Programmer implementations over Adobe Pass Authentication Android SDK.
-* **Clientless REST API** - Set values that will be applied to the Programmer implementations over Adobe Primetime Authentication REST API.
+* **Clientless REST API** - Set values that will be applied to the Programmer implementations over Adobe Pass Authentication REST API.
-* **Fire TV** - Set values that will be applied to the Programmer implementations over Adobe Primetime Authentication FireTV SDK.
+* **Fire TV** - Set values that will be applied to the Programmer implementations over Adobe Pass Authentication FireTV SDK.
 * **Flash SDK** - This platform is deprecated. **deprecated**
-* **JavaScript SDK** - Set values that will be applied to the Programmer implementations over Adobe Primetime Authentication JavaScript SDK.
+* **JavaScript SDK** - Set values that will be applied to the Programmer implementations over Adobe Pass Authentication JavaScript SDK.
-* **Roku** - Set values that will be applied to the Programmer implementations over Adobe Primetime Authentication REST API and that are sending "Roku" as the device type.
+* **Roku** - Set values that will be applied to the Programmer implementations over Adobe Pass Authentication REST API and that are sending "Roku" as the device type.
 This takes precedence over the values set for the Clientless REST API platform in the case of Roku devices.
 * **Xbox native SDK** - This platform is deprecated. **deprecated**
-* **Xbox 360 REST API** -  Set values that will be applied to the Programmer implementations over Adobe Primetime Authentication REST API and that are sending "xbox" as the device type.
+* **Xbox 360 REST API** -  Set values that will be applied to the Programmer implementations over Adobe Pass Authentication REST API and that are sending "xbox" as the device type.
 This takes precedence over the values set for the Clientless REST API platform in the case of Xbox 360 devices.
-* **Xbox One REST API** - Set values that will be applied to the Programmer implementations over Adobe Primetime Authentication REST API and that are sending "xboxOne" as the device type.
+* **Xbox One REST API** - Set values that will be applied to the Programmer implementations over Adobe Pass Authentication REST API and that are sending "xboxOne" as the device type.
 This takes precedence over the values set for the Clientless REST Api platform in the case of XboxOne devices.
-* **iOS** - Set values that will be applied to the Programmer implementations over Adobe Primetime Authentication iOS SDK.
+* **iOS** - Set values that will be applied to the Programmer implementations over Adobe Pass Authentication iOS SDK.
-* **tvOS** - Set values that will be applied to the Programmer implementations over Adobe Primetime Authentication tvOS SDK.
+* **tvOS** - Set values that will be applied to the Programmer implementations over Adobe Pass Authentication tvOS SDK.

 ![](assets/platform-sp-settings.png)